matthewsides/SDCL-Methodologies/README.md

 ### Spiral Method

 This Spiral model is a combination of iterative development process model and sequential linear development model i.e. the waterfall model with a very high emphasis on risk analysis.
 The spiral model has four phases: Planning, Risk Analysis, Engineering and Evaluation.
 Each subsequent spirals builds on the baseline spiral.
+This essentially means that after one cycle another has passed another is started

 #### Advantages